Dimi123456789/WorldEditPrivate/SE202425/Milestone3/MergedDocReviewLogBook.md

 **//schem search <search_term>**

-Use case text made by João Nascimento and Reviewed by João Rivera:
+Use case text made by João Nascimento and Reviewed by Gonçalo Cascais: Well done

-Use case diagram made by João Nascimento and Reviewed by João Rivera:
+Use case diagram made by João Nascimento and Reviewed by Gonçalo Cascais: Well done

-Class Diagram made by João Nascimento and Reviewed by João Rivera:
+Class Diagram made by João Nascimento and Reviewed by Gonçalo Cascais: Seems ok

-Sequence Diagram made by João Nascimento and Reviewed by João Rivera:
+Sequence Diagram made by João Nascimento and Reviewed by Gonçalo Cascais: Looks correct

 Scenario Based Testing made by João Nascimento and Reviewed by Gonçalo Cascais: Everything looks fine.